-Dr. Howard then introduced food pantry contributor Mr. Jim Owen.
+Dr. Howard introduced food pantry organizers and contributors Mrs. Debbie Dibble, Mr. Michael Lemieux, and Mr. Jim Owen.
 A lifelong member of the Clarence Presbyterian Church, Mr. Owen serves as a donation coordinator for the Clarence Community Food Pantry.
 Mr. Owen said Clarence Presbyterian Church receives an abundance of baked goods and other foods so he happily shares those with Fredonia.
 As the result of these donations, there's been a significant increase and demand at Fredonia's pantries; students are lining up and waiting for the food to be delivered.
 Mr. Owen said he was made aware of the need for student food donations through Denise Szalkowski.
 He's very grateful that students and staff are appreciative of the items, and he's happy to help the local community in this way.
 Mr. Lemieux noted that the amount of bread, vegetables, pastas and sweets that Mr. Owen brings weekly is incredible.

-Mrs. Dibble said she felt a need to start a food pantry because of the growing number of food insecurities on campus.
+Mrs. Dibble said she felt the need to start a food pantry because of the growing number of food insecurities on campus.
 Before the pilot program was rolled out, she had several students and workers approach her about food insecurities.
 All involved appreciate the generosity and support from the campus and local community.